 OPENING STATEMENT ITEMS:

+Individual observations stand by themselves and are not considered positions endorsed by the committee as no votes are to be taken.
+They were provided from the documents listed as sources for the committee and from the discussions held in the committee meetings.

 Commercial issues related to gas-electric market harmonization may eventually lead to standards development where there is broad enough attractiveness and a need for the predictability of standardization, but it is the opinion of the committee that at this time standards development is not necessary in the areas addressed here.
-As such a “tipping point” should be reached – a recognition in the markets that more uniformity provided by standards would be beneficial.

 Regional and pipeline-specific arrangements may not lend themselves to the broader uniformity that is provided when creating standards with regional choices.